Let’s Come Together Over Healthy, Delicious Vegan Food

 Yoga got me there.
 It is incredible what silence and confidence will do.
 It got me comfortable with: being silly and playful, public speaking, using my creativity to plan classes, opening my heart to others, having my voice shake when I speak and being totally, 100% OK with it, knowing that I’m not going to please everyone and that is also 100% OK, and it got me connected to the most incredible community I could have ever imagined.
 I knew for years that my work life was toxic, however my eyes did not fully open to that fact and accept that fact until I went head-strong down the yogic path.

 Yoga made me aware.
 Yoga gave me the confidence to quit my job and go out on my own.
+It gave me the confidence to write to you, each and every week.

 I will forever be thankful for this path.
+If interested, you can find my yoga schedule here.

 FROM HERE, ANYTHING IS POSSIBLE